offbeatwp/documentation/getting-started__configuration.md

 ## Developing

-By default OffbeatWP assumes your are in `production` mode.
+By default OffbeatWP assumes you are in `production` mode.
 This means for example that the twig-templates are compiled to `/wp-content/caches/twig`.
 During development you don't want this of course.
 You need to tell OffbeatWP you are in development mode.
 This is easily done by adding this to your `wp-config.php`:

 ```
 define('WP_ENV', 'development');